Opportunity for Impact

 Step 1 - Review summer training schedules

-Summer training consists of a three to five day regional induction, a five-week institute, and a one to two week regional orientation.
-You must attend all these summer trainings in their entirety as a condition of joining the corps.
+Training consists of either a regional training experience or a combination of a three to five day regional induction, a five-week national institute, and a one to two week regional orientation.
+You must attend all trainings for your placement region in their entirety as a condition of joining the corps.

 If you have any irresolvable scheduling conflicts during our summer trainings, you will have the opportunity to let us know.
 We will only be able to consider a limited number of events in your assignment, such as: your own wedding, a late graduation date, or a contractual obligation.

 Step 2 – Let Us Know about Special Circumstances

 Some corps members have unique circumstances impacting their regional assignment.
 Examples include: a spouse or domestic partner whose job restricts where you can live, a role as primary caregiver for an elderly, young, or sick family member, or a serious medical condition that requires assignment to a specific region.
 You’ll have the chance to let us know if your circumstances limit the regions where you can live.